-If you know someone in the event planning industry then it may be wise to speak to them and pick their brains on how they structured their business plan.
-If this is not possible, you can go online and check out other similar plans that can help you outline what you need.
+If you have a connection within the event planning industry, it may be considered wise to speak to them and pick their brains on how they structured their business plan.
+If this option isn’t available, peruse online resources for analogous plans that can serve as a guide.

 Think About Your Marketing

 You will need to set out a marketing budget and decide what it should go on and how much you will need to keep aside just in case.
 What do you think you’ll need to start your event planning business?

 - Business cards

 - Posters and flyers to hand out at events

 - Decals or wraps for your car/van for when you go to events (you might need to hire a company for this, so check out Winston Salem vehicle wraps, or look locally for help)

 These are something you need to think about properly when deciding on your budget for your marketing efforts.